aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 ....
 ```

-You would notice messages are being processed by ECS Tasks running in both Low Capacity & High Capacity services.
+You would notice messages are being processed by ECS Tasks running in both low-capacity & high-capacity services.
 ```output
 validate that `sample-app-canary` Canary service processes messages containing "Body: "Test Msg: 2-5".... afterwards validate that `sample-app` main service processes messages as well with "Body: "Test Msg: 2-5",
 ```
-As Low Capacity ("Canary") ECS service is running new version of the code, you can safely test the changes before manually approving the change in AWS CodePipeline.
+As low-capacity ("Canary") ECS service is running new version of the code, you can safely test the changes before manually approving the change in AWS CodePipeline.

 ## Security